Trusted

 Heads up — declaring your crypto riches to the IRS and FinCen isn't just polite; it’s going to be the law in the U.S. from 2024.

-Whether you’re sunbathing in the U.S., sipping tea in the U.K., catching waves in Australia, or trekking through Canada, tax rules vary.
-Dive into your local guidelines to avoid any surprises.
+Whether you're sunbathing in the U.S., sipping tea in the U.K., catching waves in Australia, or trekking through Canada, tax rules vary.
+Check your local guidelines to avoid any surprises.
 Try out a crypto invoicing tool like Request Finance or Koinly.
 These tools take your crypto earnings and organize them into neat, tax-friendly records using the exchange rates from the times of your trades.

 5. Consider a payment processor